redpesk-core/sec-lsm-manager/docs/Objectives.md

 - A deamon that runs in the background and a library to interface with it
 - Stores information in a database

-The objective of our new security manager will be :
+The objectives of our new security manager will be :

 - ✅ Be designed to accept several MACs : SMACK, SELinux; or not at all (token)
 - ✅ Being atomic (either set up everything or nothing)